vorcigernix/engineeringroles/makers/level2.md

 * Work across engineering teams (dev, QA, systems) to ensure new code launches smoothly and customer needs are met
 * Monitor the outcomes of team’s actions to learn from mistakes and replicate successes
 * Interview prospective candidates and provide thoughtful evaluations and feedback

+### Red flags
+ Fails to identify or communicate big roadblocks.
+Us-vs-them attitude.
+Continually underestimates timelines.
+Doesn’t take operational excellence seriously.
+Solutions are more complicated than necessary.